Expert-elicitation method for non-parametric joint priors using normalizing flows: Discussion Outlook

-Within our framework, \emph{expert knowledge} can be specified in various ways---ranging from querying model parameters to observable quantities or any derived statistic---tailored to the specific problem and the expertise of the domain expert being queried.
-This flexibility is achieved through the inclusion of a module that defines both the quantities to be elicited from the expert (cf. target quantities) and the techniques used to query these quantities (cf. elicitation techniques).
+In addition to accommodating different types of prior distributions, another strength of the framework is that \emph{expert knowledge} can be specified in various ways.
+This ranges from querying model parameters to observable quantities or any derived statistics, allowing the queried information to be tailored to the specific problem and the expertise of the domain expert.
 This design choice provides users with maximum flexibility in specifying the set of quantities to be elicited from the domain expert.
 However, it also places the responsibility on the user to define a valid and appropriate set of quantities to query from the expert \citep{simpson2017penalising}.
-We would argue that this is in general a desirable property of a method, as it avoids imposing specific modeling choices on the user.
-Instead of requiring that the problem is framed in a predefined way, the method allows users to adapt it to their specific needs \citep{regenwetter2019tutorial,simpson2017penalising, scott2017prior}.
+We would argue that this flexibility is in general a desirable property of a method, as it avoids imposing specific modeling choices on the user.
+Thus, instead of requiring that the problem is framed in a predefined way, the method allows users to adapt it to their specific needs \citep{regenwetter2019tutorial,simpson2017penalising, scott2017prior}.
 However, in practice, this flexibility is only effective if good recommendations, guidelines, and diagnostics are available to help users define an appropriate set of quantities to query from the expert \citep{garthwaite2013prior}.